Indigenous

 Contact our Indigenous legal issues lawyers today

 Willms & Shier Environmental Lawyers has offices in Toronto, Ottawa, Calgary, and Yellowknife.
-Our lawyers are called to the Bar in Alberta, British Columbia, New Brunswick, Nunavut, Northwest Territories, Yukon, and Ontario.
+Our lawyers are called to the Bar in Alberta, British Columbia, Nunavut, Northwest Territories, Yukon, and Ontario.

 To speak with an Indigenous Legal Issues lawyer, contact us today.